Q&A: Police and crime commissioners

 Who are they?

-The results were: Conservatives - 16, Labour - 13, Independents - 12, Liberal Democrats - 0.
+Sixteen Conservative PCCs were elected, 13 from Labour and 12 Independents.
 Among the successful independent candidates were eight former police officers, one of Wales' most senior barristers, and an ex-pilot.
+Six women were elected (from 35 who stood as candidates) and 35 men.

 What do they do?